hhandika/fastp-runner/README.md

 A tool for batch processing NGS data cleaning and adapter trimming using Fastp.
 The input is a simple csv file.
 The program allow auto detection.

 # Quick Start
 `fastp-runner` is a single executable application.
-See details installation below for more details.
+See the installation instruction [below](#installation) for more details.
 You will also need fastp to use fastp-runner.
 After you install fastp-runner and fastp, check to see whether fastp-runner can detect fastp installation.

 ```
 ftr check